-Over the course of study you can attend postgraduate skills training organised by the Graduate School, carry out a piece of independent research and complete a thesis of 80,000 words.
+Over the course of study you will attend postgraduate skills training organised by the Graduate School, carry out a piece of independent research and complete a thesis of 80,000 words.
 The thesis is awarded after a successful oral examination with an internal and external examiner.

 Before applying, you should ensure that you:

 If you meet the above criteria, the next step is to check whether we can supervise research in your chosen area.
-We only take MPhil/PhD students to whom we can offer expert research supervision from one of our academic staff.
+We only take PhD students to whom we can offer expert research supervision from one of our academic staff.
 Therefore, your research question needs to engage with the research interests of one of our staff.